zestia/hubrelease/README.md

 # hubrelease

-Generate release notes from closed issues and merged pull requests, then create a new release on GitHub.
+Generate release notes from closed issues and merged pull requests.
+Then create a new release, or update an existing release on GitHub.

 ## Installation